Limited Availability Remaining for the 2023-2024 School Year.

 Born and raised in Miami, Judd Shapiro is a career educator with over three decades of experience.

-For the past 25 years Judd has taught Advanced Placement Literature and served as the English Department Chair at Gulliver Preparatory School, where many of his students have published their own novels and won numerous NCTE awards.
+Judd taught Advanced Placement Literature and served as the English Department Chair at Gulliver Preparatory School for 25 years, where many of his students have published their own novels and won numerous NCTE awards.
 He has also worked in admissions, designed and implemented professional development for the faculty, written curriculum for the humanities, and he has been responsible for faculty observations and retention.

 Judd has received the Deaver Award for Excellence in Teaching, and he has been recognized by M.I.T. and Tufts University as an inspirational teacher.
 He has a BA degree in English from the University of Miami (where he had the good fortune to study under Isaac Bashevis Singer), and an MS from St. Thomas University in Marital and Family Therapy.
 In addition, he is a college admissions counselor as well as a competitive youth soccer coach.